podium-lib/podlet/README.md

 ## Development mode

 In most cases podlets are fragments of a whole HTML document.
-When a Layout server is requesting a podlets content or fallback the podlet should serve just that fragment and not a whole HTML document with its `<html>`, `<head>` and `<body>`.
+When a Layout server is requesting a podlet's content or fallback, the podlet should serve just that fragment and not a whole HTML document with its `<html>`, `<head>` and `<body>`.
 It is also the case that when a Layout server is requesting a podlet it provides a context.

-This causes a challenge for local development since accessing a podlet directly, from a web browser, in local development will render the podlet without both an encapsulating HTML document and a context the podlet might need to function properly.
+These things can causes a challenge for local development since accessing a podlet directly, from a web browser, in local development will render the podlet without either an encapsulating HTML document or a Podium context that the podlet might need to function properly.

-To deal with this it is possible to set a podlet into development mode by setting the `development` argument on the constructor to `true`.
+To solve this it is possible to switch a podlet to development mode by setting the `development` argument in the constructor to `true`.

-When in development mode a default context on the HTTP response at `res.locals.podium.context` will be set and a encapsulating HTML document will be provided if one use `res.podiumSend()` when dispatching the content or fallback.
+When in development mode a default context on the HTTP response at `res.locals.podium.context` will be set and an encapsulating HTML document will be provided (so long as `res.podiumSend()` is used) when dispatching the content or fallback.

 The default HTML document for encapsulating a fragment will reference the values set on `.css()` and `.js()`